Azure/caf-terraform-landingzones/README.md

 ## Repositories

 In CAF Terraform landing zones, we use multiple projects in a modular way so you can leverage all of them or some of them depending on where you are in your DevOps and GitOps journey.
-The main repository are listed below, feel free to evaluate, use them and contribute to them also!
+The main repositories are listed below, feel free to evaluate, use them and contribute to them also!

 | Repo                                                                                              | Description                                                |
 |---------------------------------------------------------------------------------------------------|------------------------------------------------------------|